pgroonga/pgroonga.github.io/v1/reference/jsonb.md

 }
 ```

-You can find the JSON by full text search with `server`, `example` or `web` because all text values are full text search target.
+You can find the JSON by full text search with `server`, `example`, or `web` because all text values are full text search target.

 ## Operators